NorSte/bowling-game/README.md

-# 🎳 Bowling Game (Cyber-Dojo Challenge)
+# 🎳 Bowling Game (Cyber-Dojo Challenge) - Test-Driven Development Task (TDD)

 This is a Python implementation of the classic **Bowling Score Calculator**, developed as part of the Cyber-Dojo kata.

 ## Project Structure